idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/boundaries.md

 ## Fluids that both enter and exit the boundary

-Commonly, if fluid or heat is exiting the porous material, multiplication by relative permeaility, mobility, mass fraction, enthalpy or thermal conductivity is necessary, while if fluid or heat is entering the porous material this multiplication is not necessary.
+Commonly, if fluid or heat is exiting the porous material, multiplication by relative permeability, mobility, mass fraction, enthalpy or thermal conductivity is necessary, while if fluid or heat is entering the porous material this multiplication is not necessary.
 Two sinks can be constructed in a MOOSE input file: one involving *production* which is only active for $P>P_{\mathrm{e}}$ using a